Vanessa Hooper

-Vanessa Hooper, FIDTA, ARAD, is a retired English ballerina and theatre dancer who now works as a dance teacher, freelance choreographer, lecturer and examiner.
+Vanessa Hooper, FIDTA, ARAD, is an English retired ballerina and theatre dancer who now works as a dance teacher, freelance choreographer, lecturer and examiner.
 She is the principal of the Skelton-Hooper School of Dance, which was founded by her mother, Vera Skelton.

 Overview

 Vanessa Hooper was born and raised in the city of Kingston upon Hull, in the East Riding of Yorkshire, England.
 As a young child she attended classes at her mother's dance school, the Vera Skelton School of Dance.
 At 16, she was contracted to The Royal Ballet, a ballet company based at the Royal Opera House in Covent Garden, London.
 She was later contracted to Northern Ballet Theatre, a ballet and theatrical dance company based in Leeds, West Yorkshire, receiving a salary of just £27.33 despite being one of the company's principal dancers.
 After the death of her father, she was given leave from the company, but despite her contract being left open, she decided to resign permanently and returned to Hull, becoming a dance teacher working alongside her mother.
 She later returned to the theatre, making her West End theatre debut in a musical based on the life of Marilyn Monroe.